Impact

 We are passionate about diverting textile waste and have quite a few programs around reducing and reusing our offcuts.
 To start with we focus on small (usually under 100 pcs) production runs to minimize stock sitting around.
 We also slowly hand cut and dye per garment, which decreases cutting waste and fabric damages.
 We can work around any flaws in our yardage this way.

 What offcuts/scraps we do generate are sorted by size and fabrication and then enter several different streams.
-Some are made into limited run patchwork garments that we sell.
+Some are made into limited edition patchwork garments that we sell.
 These are a huge hit and a growing part of our business thanks to you!
 Some are made into the branded tote bags that showroom purchases come in.
-We also use our scraps for our baby clothes, our office curtains, upholstery, and cloth napkins.
+We also use our scraps for our kids clothes, our office curtains and upholstery, and the cloth napkins we dry our hands on in our office bathrooms and kitchen.
 Most of our artist collaborations utilize our cache of scraps, and we also send offcuts out to children’s art programs.
 We make our scraps freely available at our office for team members or friends to pull from for personal sewing projects.
 We have a program to send our offcuts to quilters and home sewers who request them.
 Tiny pieces go to local furniture makers to stuff cushions.
 We almost never throw fabric away.

 At Osei-Duro we pride ourselves on taking full time pay for a four-day work week.
 We enjoy 3 weeks annual paid leave, 90 days full pay maternity leave, two weeks full pay paternity leave, full health coverage, pensions, and other statutory benefits.
 72% of us are women, and likewise 72% of our managers are women.
-Everyone on our team of 19 in Ghana makes at least 50% more than the monthly living wage (as calculated by the GLWC https://www.globallivingwage.org/living-wage-benchmarks/ghana/).
-We run constant trainings in-house to improve our own knowledge and skills, from Illustrator classes to fire safety training.
+Everyone on our team of 16 in Ghana makes more than the monthly living wage (as calculated by the GLWC https://www.globallivingwage.org/living-wage-benchmarks/ghana/).
+We run frequent trainings in-house to improve our own knowledge and skills, from Illustrator classes to fire safety training.
 We rarely accept interns, but when we do, they are paid.
-We are happy to say we were in a position to provide everyone job security throughout COVID closures.
+We are happy to say we were in a position to provide everyone wages and job security throughout Ghana's lengthy COVID closures.